St Mary Our Lady, Sidlesham: Buildings

 The font, adjacent to this window, is about the same age as the church and is typical of early Sussex work.
 It was removed from the church, during the Civil War and its weather-beaten and rather battered appearance may be the result of it having been buried during this time.
 It was re-erected in 1660.
 There is a drain, from the font, which discharges just above the tiled floor.
 An Edict requires that the water in the font, which has been blessed, should be collected and cast away outside the church.
 In the old days, it was suspected that if this action was not taken, the water might be used for witchcraft purposes.

 In the 18th century, side galleries and large box pews were constructed the incisions to support the galleries can be seen, cut into pillars.
 It seems likely that, to compensate for the reduction of light, led to the villagers subscribing to the splendid brass candelabrum, installed in 1750.

 There is an iron screen, dating from 1815, in the north chapel, that is a fine example of the work of Sussex blacksmiths.

 The brick north porch and segment-headed doorway are late 18th century.

 On 3 September 2017, the Bishop of Chichester opened the Parish rooms, a building adjacent to the church.
 The purpose of the rooms, according to the St Mary's website, is to provide 21st-century facilities to the church.
-The rooms provide: